-As a founding member and dance captain of Savion Glover’s TiDii, Andrew was featured in the critically acclaimed Improvography at The Joyce Theatre, NY, the opening ceremony of the Cannes Film Festival 2001, the Jerry Lewis MDA Telethon, the 2002 Winter Olympics Arts Festival, and the 2002 Nijinsky Awards in Monaco.
-Andrew was also the only tap dancer to be featured in La Nuit Du Hip Hop (A Night of Hip Hop) in Grenoble, France, as part of the dance collective World Soul with Brian Green.
+Following graduation, Andrew reunited with Glover as a founding member of Glover’s TiDii.
+Andrew was featured in the critically acclaimed Improvography at The Joyce Theatre, NY, the opening ceremony of the Cannes Film Festival 2001, the Jerry Lewis MDA Telethon, the 2002 Winter Olympics Arts Festival, and the 2002 Nijinsky Awards in Monaco.
+Andrew also connected with house dance artist Brian Green, touring with and choreographing for the dance collective World Soul.

-Under Nemr’s direction his tap dance company CPD PLUS (Cats Paying Dues) has been presenting critically and popularly acclaimed work since it’s debut in All For Love (2005, Mainstage Theatre at Playwrights Horizons).
-More recent seasons include Where the Music Lives (2008, Julia Miles Theatre, NY) and Echoes In Time (2009, LaGuardia Performing Arts Center, NY; The Egg, NY; Landmark on Mainstreet, NY).
-Other appearances include The QAS at Webster Hall (NYC), Jamaica Performing Arts Center (NY), The Skirball Center for the Performing Arts (NYC), the Wesleyan University Center for the Arts (CT), Williams College (MA), and Celebrate Brooklyn (NYC).
+Nemr’s own tap dance company, Cats Paying Dues (CPD), would begin to form in 2005.
+For the next ten years CPD presented critically and popularly acclaimed work including five evening-length works – All For Love (Premiered 2005, Mainstage Theatre at Playwrights Horizons), Where the Music Lives (Premiered 2008, Julia Miles Theatre, NY), Echoes In Time (Premiered 2009, LaGuardia Performing Arts Center, NY), Cats in Concert (Premiered 2012, The Theatre at Riverside Church), and Three Suites (Premiered 2015, Tribeca Performing Arts Center).
+Other appearances include TED, The QAS at Webster Hall (NYC), Jamaica Performing Arts Center (NY), The Skirball Center for the Performing Arts (NYC), the Wesleyan University Center for the Arts (CT), Williams College (MA), and Celebrate Brooklyn (NYC).
 Return performances include Norte Maar’s Fete De Danse (NY) the Tap Extravaganza (NY), DUMBO Dance Festival (NYC), and the Jerry Lewis Telethon (National Broadcast).
 The company has also been in residence at BRIClab (NYC) and the LaGuardia Performing Arts Center (NYC).

-Andrew has been blessed to receive the guidance of many of the great tap dancers including Eddie Brown, Harold Cromer, Dr. Bunny Briggs, Dr. Jimmy Slyde, Dr. James “Buster” Brown, LeRoy Myers, Ernest “Brownie” Brown, Henry “Phace” Roberts, Dr. Henry LeTang, Mable Lee, Tina Pratt, Dianne Walker, Savion Glover, Ted Levy, and Gregory Hines.
+Traveling internationally to teach the art of tap dance Andrew also hosts annual intensives, seasonal and monthly tap dance gatherings, and guides the tap dance program at the McBurney YMCA (NYC).
+Having been blessed by a myriad of mentors including Harold Cromer, Dr. Bunny Briggs, Dr. Jimmy Slyde, Dr. James “Buster” Brown, LeRoy Myers, Ernest “Brownie” Brown, Henry “Phace” Roberts, Dr. Henry LeTang, Mable Lee, Tina Pratt, Dianne Walker, Savion Glover, Ted Levy, and of course, Gregory Hines.

-Andrew holds a BFA in Computer Art from the School of Visuals Arts and is certified in the Active-Isolated Flexibility System by the Wharton Performance Group.
-Andrew is on the faculty of Steps on Broadway, NYC, and a guest faculty member of Broadway Dance Center, NYC.
-Andrew is a card-carrying honorary member of the Original Copasetics, Inc.
+Andrew holds a BFA in Computer Art from the School of Visuals Arts, is certified in the Active-Isolated Flexibility System by the Wharton Performance Group, and is a card-carrying honorary member of the original Copasetics, Inc.